-Additionally, for reproductive and sexual health care services, prior approval from a Primary Care Physician or Network Medical Group or the Plan is not necessary.
+Additionally, for reproductive and sexual health care services, prior approval from a PCP or Network Medical Group or the Plan is not necessary.
 Such services include:

-- o Prevention or treatment of pregnancy. - Screening, pprevention, diagnosis and treatment of an infectious, communicable or sexually transmitted disease, including HIV and HIV testing. - Abortion - Rape including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence. - Sexual assault including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence.
+- Prevention or treatment of pregnancy. - Screening, pprevention, diagnosis and treatment of an infectious, communicable or sexually transmitted disease, including HIV and HIV testing. - Abortion - Rape including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence. - Sexual assault including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence.

 UnitedHealthcare may establish reasonable provisions governing utilization procedures for obtaining services.
+Although prior authorization is not needed, you may be able to receive these services from your Network Medical Group.